Oxford Hawks Hockey Club: History

 In April 1938 and subsequently, the Oxford County Council Staff Hockey Club held several meetings.
 The outcome of these meetings was that, in order to increase membership, they decided to form an entirely new club, to be called the Oxford Hawks.

 The inaugural meeting of this new club took place that the King's Arms Hotel on 12 September 1938 – Major C. H. B. Shepherd was elected president.
 John Critchley was the club's first captain and Frank Hughes the secretary.

-The club chose blue and white for its new colours, with the intention of changing the colours for the 1939–40 season.
+The club chose blue and white for its new colors, with the intention of changing the colors for the 1939–40 season.
 Subscription: £1/1/- per season (16/- for those under 20 years of age on Oct.
 1st.) and a playing fee of 6d. per home match.

 Oxford Hawks Hockey Club was now in its first season but the club soon had to bring progress to a halt in 1939, as war broke out.
 The club ceased to operate from 1939 to 1945, but was restarted thanks to the strenuous efforts of C W Hough, F M Hughes, L Carden and others.

 In the early days, the team, with an incomplete fixture list, played their home matches at various grounds around the city, but always returned to take tea in the “backroom” at the Kings Arms Hotel, Holywell.
 This pub is still popular today with students and tourists.
 This “backroom” was treated as H.Q. for many years before and after the war and holds a special place in the history of the club, since it was from here that Hawks made their first impressions on local hockey.

 By the late 1940s, at a time when many were re-establishing their lives after the warring years, a settled ground had been obtained from the city, at Banbury Road North.
 The “backroom”, though still H.Q., had become redundant for after-match teas, and these were now taken in a small restaurant just below the Old Bank in the High Street, owned and run by the Co-operative Society.
 This restaurant, The Angel, likely derived its name from the old coaching inn, The Angel Inn, Oxford's busiest until the mid-19th century.

 Matches were occasionally played on Sunday, and after a dip in a converted urn to clean up, tea taken at the Angel, teams such as Bournemouth were then taken to the Territorial Drill Hall, near the New College Cricket Ground in Manor Road.